datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 ![Assignment 5 - API Countries]({{site.baseurl}}/assets/images/assignment5-step1-countries.png)

-# Task 1.3 Trigger API from web browser
+# Task 1.3 Trigger API from a web browser

-To see how the data looks like, copy and paste the URL of each API in your favorite web browser.
+To see how the data looks like, copy and paste the URL of each API in your favourite web browser.
 Once loaded, you should obtain something like this:

 ![Assignment 5 - API Countries Result]({{site.baseurl}}/assets/images/assignment5-step1-json.png)

 Note: depending on the web browser, the result will be formated on multiple lines or kept "as raw".

 The data is structured in the JavaScript Object Notation  (JSON, pronounced 'Jason') format.
-It is a typical data structure for sharing or storing data in the web.
-It starts and ends with curly brackets `{}` and it is composed of key/value pairs separated by a colon and a comma between each pair.
+It is a typical data structure for sharing or storing data on the web.
+It starts and ends with curly brackets `{}`, and it is composed of key/value pairs separated by a colon and a comma between each pair.
 The value can be of the following types:

 - a string (with double quotes, similar to Python);
 - a number;
 - a boolean (true or false)
 - an array (a list of values separated by a comma, delimited by square brackets `[]`)
-- an object (a sub-json structure, delimited by curly brackets `{}`)
+- an object (a sub-JSON structure, delimited by curly brackets `{}`)

-We can see in this example that we have first the key `Global`, leading to a sub-json structure with the latest global COVID statistics.
+We can see in this example that we have first the key `Global`, leading to a sub-JSON structure with the latest global COVID statistics.
 Then, we have the key `Countries`, leading to an array.
 Each JSON structure in this array represents the latest  COVID  numbers for a specific country.

 In the next step, we will see how to get this COVID data directly in our Python code.